- Detection and evaluation of coronary artery disease

 Cardiac Stress Test Procedure

 For the resting portion of a cardiac stress test procedure, you receive an injection of thallium, a radioactive tracer.
 The tracer will circulate for 5-10 minutes and then pictures will be taken of your heart.
-This imaging session takes 15 to 30 minutes to complete.
+This nuclear stress test imaging session takes 15 to 30 minutes to complete.
 This first session shows the resting blood flow to your heart muscle.

 For the exercise test, small pads called electrodes are placed on your chest so that an electrocardiogram (EKG) can monitor your heart rhythm while you exercise.
 An intravenous tube is placed in your arm for tracer administration, which occurs about one minute before the end of the exercise session.
 The exercise consists of walking on a treadmill.
 As the exercise continues, it becomes more difficult (similar to walking up a hill).
 As the exercise progresses, the heart rate and blood pressure rise.
 You will be asked to exercise as long as you can.